-When his elder brother (step-brother), Sambhaji Raje, was killed by Mughal King Aurangzeb, Rajaram Maharaj was kept under detention under the orders of Sambhaji Raje.
+Elder brother (step-brother) of Rajaram Maharaj named Sambhaji Raje get killed by Mughal King Aurangzeb.
+At that time, Rajaram Maharaj kept in detention under the orders of Sambhaji Raje.

-This was because of a rumor that the mother of Rajaram Maharaj, Soyrabai, had plotted a conspiracy against Sambhaji Maharaj.
+It was a rumor due to people assumed that Soyarabai plotted a conspiracy against Sambhaji Raje.

 However, after the death of Sambhaji Raje, the need of the hour was to unite the Maratha to fight against the Mughal supremacy.

-The son of Sambhaji Raje, Shahuji, who was indeed very young, ascended the throne as the next heir of the Maratha Empire.
+The son of Sambhaji Raje, Shahuji, who was indeed very young.
+He ascended the throne as the next heir of the Maratha Empire.

 After the enthronement, the widow of Sambhaji Maharaj, Yesubai, ordered to free Rajaram Maharaj and requested him to take care of the throne till Shahu Maharaj turned old enough to take care of the empire.